When doing your History Day project, make sure that you cover 3 important areas:

 Ask yourself the following questions of your topic and your presentation.
 (These are the same questions judges will be asking when they review your entry.)

 The most important aspect of an entry is its historical quality, which determines 60% of the total evaluation.
-The judge's evaluation should rest on the student’s success at conducting historical research, interpreting that research, and then drawing conclusions.
-A superior rating reflects positive responses to the following questions:
+The judge's evaluation should rest on the student's success in conducting historical research, interpreting that research, and then drawing conclusions.
+A superior ranking reflects positive responses to the following questions:

 - Is the entry historically accurate?

-- Does the entry provide analysis and interpretation of the historical data in addition to an accurate description?
+- Does the entry provide analysis and interpretation of the historical data rather than just a description?

 - Does the entry demonstrate an understanding of the historical context?

 - Does the annotated bibliography demonstrate wide research?

 - Does the annotated bibliography demonstrate a balanced presentation of materials?